awsdocs/amazon-athena-user-guide/doc_source/okta-saml-sso.md

    In the next section, when you configure the ODBC connection, you will provide this value as the **Login URL** connection parameter for the browser SAML plugin\.

-## Configuring the Browser SAML ODBC Connection to Athena<a name="okta-saml-sso-configuring-the-browser-saml-odbc-connection-to-athena"></a>
+## Configuring the browser SAML ODBC connection to Athena<a name="okta-saml-sso-configuring-the-browser-saml-odbc-connection-to-athena"></a>

 Now you are ready to configure the browser SAML connection to Athena using the ODBC Data Sources program in Windows\.